 Reviewing Fisher’s arguments today is interesting.
 He made many valid scientific points against the research linking lung cancer to smoking.
 History and further research, however, proved him wrong.

 Fisher married Ruth Guinness, a physician’s daughter, in 1917.
 He was 27, she was 17.
 Together they had seven daughters and two sons.
 Their eldest son George was killed in action flying his fighter plane in 1943, during World War 2.
 Fisher’s marriage then fell apart.

-Fisher was known to have a quick temper: he got involved in scientific feuds and could behave rudely to people he had strong disagreements with.
+Fisher was known to have a quick temper: he got involved in scientific feuds and could be rude to people he disagreed with strongly.
 On the other hand, his many friends reported that he was warm, likable, friendly, had a sharp and appealing sense of humor, was engagingly eccentric at times, and was an intellectually stimulating companion.
-He was generous with his ideas: many people who talked to him were able to publish work as their own in which Fisher’s informal, uncredited contributions had been vital.
+He was generous with his ideas: many people who talked to him were able to publish work as their own when Fisher’s informal, uncredited contributions had been vital.

 Ronald Fisher died aged 72 on July 29, 1962, in Adelaide, Australia following an operation for colon cancer.
 With bitter irony, we now know that the likelihood of getting this disease increases in smokers.
 Ronald Fisher was cremated and his ashes interred in St. Peter’s Cathedral, Adelaide.

 Images digitally enhanced and colorized by this website. © All rights reserved.